codius/codius-wiki/FAQ.md

 ### Describe the issue in a header
 ```
-Add brief log output if it it is relevant.
+Add brief log output if it is relevant.
 ```
 * Detail each step...
 * In its own bullet point.